• All About Lamu

 At Siyu, in the centre of Pate Island, once an important centre for Islamic scholarship, silk weaving and other crafts, there is an impressive Omani Fort, recently restored by the National Museums of Kenya, and some interesting domed tombs.
 Close to the South East coast of the island lie the extensive Shanga Ruins.
 The sleepy villages of Faza and Kisingitini on the island’s North coast are local centres of dhow-building and lobster fishing.

 Further north still is the Robinson Crusoe-style desert island of Kiwayu – a long thin sliver of empty beach and deserted sand dunes.
-It is home to the utterly laid-back and hedonistic Mike’s Camp and Kai House – there can be few more remote and romantic places to stay on the whole coast of Africa.
+It is home to the utterly laid-back and hedonistic Mike’s Camp – there can be few more remote and romantic places to stay on the whole coast of Africa.